 Finally, the Lord led Becky and me to support the work of theological education in India.
 The Becky Black Building in Bagdogra, India, was dedicated to the Lord in 2015.
 It houses the North East Theological Seminary.

-For 37 years I was married to Becky Lynn Lapsley Black.
+Moving on from my athletic life to my married life, for 37 years I was wedded to Becky Lynn Lapsley Black.
 I met Becky in the cafeteria line at Biola in 1973.
 Three years later we were married.

 On November 2, 2013, Becky entered the presence of the One she loved and served so faithfully.